top of page

 (CCF) - Freshly Made 1.jpg

-Curry puffs are local snack (or sometimes dessert for me....) that is like a palmed sized mini calzone wrapped in pastry.
+Curry puff is a local snack (or sometimes dessert for me....), it is like a palmed sized mini calzone wrapped in pastry.
 Different variants of curry puffs have either, potato, potato and egg, potato and chicken (and egg), sardine, yam.
 Some offer otak (fish paste), or vegetarian items too.

 Puffs from Malay stalls usually have a hard crispy pastry crust, termed epok epok.
 Those from Chinese operators would have more flaky and softer crust.
 Each have its own merits and we crave for different types depending on mood....